rafaelbarretorb/rrt_star_global_planner/README.md

 ```
 The amcl_demo.launch file launchs the move_base.launch edited above and the all navigation packages.
 The view_robot.launch run the RViz with the proper topics configuration.

 Lastly, on the left side at "Display" part, change the name of the topic related to Global Planner to visualize it.
+If you using the DWA Local Planner the topic name is "/move_base/DWAPlannerROS/global_plan".

 To test the plugin just click on "2D Nav Goal" button (at the top) and choose a goal location.
 You can now see your robot moving to its goal
 if everything is fine.